hpc2n/gpu-course/hands-ons/0.setup/1.compiling/README.md

      - `--ntasks=1` sets the number of tasks to one,
      - `--gres=gpu:v100:1,gpuexcl` requests exclusive access to a single Nvidia Tesla V100 GPU (and 14 CPU cores),
-     - `--time=00:05:00` sets the maximum run time to five minutes, and the last argument the is the program itself.
+     - `--time=00:02:00` sets the maximum run time to two minutes, and the last argument the is the program itself.

     You can also create an alias for the command: